micahondiwa/binary_trees/README.md

 | File  | Question |
 |[0-binary_tree_node.c](0-binary_tree_node.c)|Write a function that creates a binary tree node.|
 |[1-binary_tree_insert_left.c](1-binary_tree_insert_left.c)|Write a function that inserts a node as the left-child of another node.|
+Write a function that inserts a node as the right-child of another node.